GLOBAL 20 CLIMATE CHANGERS

 G20 - Like it or not the Group of 20 most industrialized nations are leading us to an irrecoverable end.
 You can imagine that when these incredible creatures roamed the earth, that they thought they were invincible.
 It's hard to imagine these creatures existed, but they did and we can learn from them - if we want to survive.

 If the G20 were to implement ways of reducing climate change on an urgent basis to reverse global warming, the remaining nations, flora and fauna would stand a better chance of surviving.
-We might even stop the melting of our ice caps, sea level rise and ocean acidity.
+We might even stop the melting of our ice caps, sea level rise and ocean acidity in due course.

-The richest nations will find it harder than poorer nations to put the brakes on.
+The richest nations will find it harder than poorer nations to put the brakes on as they vie for energy and food security to foster their ambitions.
 They like making money and think they are in competition with the other 19 nations of the Top Twenty, to outperform them in the rankings as some kind of cold war tactic to take over the rest of the world economically - that is raising the earth's temperature.
 Hence, it is a Heat or Hot War.

 The economic race, or Hot War is creating a decidedly unstable situation that is spiraling out of control in terms of greenhouse gases.
 The sensible thing to do is to cool down economic growth, so reducing global warming.
 We must find an economic formula that sits well with the natural world.
 This is called a Circular Economy, meaning that we can all live and prosper sustainably.
 Without killing species and upsetting ecological balances.